They never last long, again it’s all about work. And as the say time is money. If the ship stays more in the harbor, the company pays more.

-Well, depending on the situation, there is more or less time to respond.
+Well, depending on the situation, there is more or less time to explain.

-They tend to compare with a basic flight ticket (let’s say between 500€/$ and 700€/$ for a one-way ticket) and then I calculate with them:
+They tend to compare with a flight ticket (between 500€/$ and 700€/$ for a one-way ticket) and then we calculate together:

 - 17 nights and 18 days on board with:

 - Service on board

 - And most of all: the life experience, on my opinion that’s invaluable